 This cheerful shipping update email from Fitbit fits the bill (pun intended!).
 It has a touch of personality and creates an atmosphere of anticipation around the product’s arrival.

 As consumers, we’ve often had to reset our passwords (there are just too many to remember).
 The focus in these emails is security and reassurance while also being easy to navigate.

 When it comes to email length, these emails are best kept short – don’t be tempted to add any marketing fluff here.
 This is all business and no-nonsense.
 Don’t forget to mention any time limits or validity periods for the reset button, and make sure the call-to-action is clear and upfront.
 Most people only look for the reset button and won’t read the rest of the email.

 This is Jet’s simple, friendly, and confident email to reset passwords, and it’s followed by a cheeky confirmation email that we love:

 Transactional emails are necessary, but that doesn’t mean they have to be boring, outdated, or bare.
-Along with conveying crucial information, when done right, they create trust and strengthen your customer relationships.
+Along with conveying crucial information, when done right, they create trust and strengthen customer relationships for your eCommerce business.
 While the messaging must be transactional, that doesn’t mean it has to be devoid of personality.
 Like the examples in this article, being serious doesn’t mean you can’t have a bit of fun.